universal-packages/universal-namespaced-decorators/README.md

 - **`name`** `String`
   The name of the namespace
 - **`classes`** `ClassRegistry[]`
   An array of all classes decorated in order of activation.
-The class registry is structired as follow:
+The class registry is structured as follow:
   - **`name`** `String`
     The name of the class
   - **`decorations`** `Decoration[]`
-    All the decorations being applied to the class in order of activation.
+    All the decorations are being applied to the class in order of activation.
   - **`location`** `String`
     If a loading location object is provided when getting a namespace this property will be populated with the class src file path.
   - **`target`** `ClassType`
-    The actuall reference to the decorated class.
+    The actual reference to the decorated class.
   - **`accessors`** `AccessorRegistry[]`
     An array of all the decorated accessors in this class.
-The Accessor Registry is structired as follow:
+The Accessor Registry is structured as follow:
     - **`propertyKey`** `String`
       The accessor name
     - **`decorations`** `Decoration[]`
       All the decorations being applied to the accessor in order of activation.
   - **`methods`** `MethodRegistry[]`
     An array of all the decorated methods in this class.
-The Method Registry is structired as follow:
+The Method Registry is structured as follow:
     - **`propertyKey`** `String`
       The accessor name
     - **`decorations`** `Decoration[]`
       All the decorations being applied to the method in order of activation.
     - **`arguments`** `ArgumentRegistry[]`
       An array of all the decorated arguments in this method.
-The Argument Registry is structired as follow:
+The Argument Registry is structured as follow:
       - **`index`** `number`
-        The indes of the mathod argument from left to right.
+        The index of the method argument from left to right.
       - **`decorations`** `Decoration[]`
         All the decorations being applied to the argument in order of activation.
   - **`properties`** `PropertyRegistry[]`
     An array of all the decorated properties in this class.
-The Property Registry is structired as follow:
+The Property Registry is structured as follow:
     - **`propertyKey`** `String`
       The accessor name
     - **`decorations`** `Decoration[]`
       All the decorations being applied to the property in order of activation.

-#### How it looks?
+#### How does it look?

 ```js
 const namespace = {